levsero/robot-challenge/readme.md

 BOB: 1,1,EAST
 ```

-Alternatively could load the input.rb file in irb and call `process_files` with whichever files you would like.
+Alternatively could load the input.rb file in irb and call `InputCommands.process_files(filename)` with whichever files you would like.